zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy.md

 1. A teacher may teach several courses.
 2. Each course can have several students.

-In this case, I will use a MySql database for the example, since it is a free database.
+In this case, I will use a MySQL database for the example, since it is a free database.

 Being clear about the model, let's go to the problem!

 ## Creating the solution

-The first thing will be to create a console project in c # and .NET Framework (or .NET Core, whichever is preferred):
+The first thing will be to create a console project in C# and .NET Framework (or .NET Core, whichever is preferred):

 <img src="https://www.FixedBuffer.com/wp-content/uploads/2018/09/consola-.net-full-1.jpg" alt="console .net full">

-### packages
+### Packages

 With the project created, we are going to download the Entity Framework Core packages via NuGet: